Azure/azure-sdk-for-js/sdk/deviceregistry/arm-deviceregistry/README.md

 ### DeviceRegistryManagementClient

-`DeviceRegistryManagementClient` is the primary interface for developers using the Azure DeviceRegistry client library.
-Explore the methods on this client object to understand the different features of the Azure DeviceRegistry service that you can access.
+`DeviceRegistryManagementClient` is the primary interface for developers using the Azure DeviceRegistryManagement client library.
+Explore the methods on this client object to understand the different features of the Azure DeviceRegistryManagement service that you can access.

 ## Troubleshooting